 For older homeowners who need some extra cash to supplement their pensions, equity release has a lot to offer.
 Equity release plans allow you to access some of the value tied up in your property, either as a lump-sum payment or a regular income stream.

 But equity release is not always easy to understand and many people – quite rightly – have a number of questions about how the schemes actually work.
-Below, we look at four of the most common concerns that individuals have about equity release, and separate the reality from the myth.
+Below, we look at five of the most common concerns that individuals have about equity release, and separate the reality from the myth.

 Concern #1: What if there's nothing left for my children to inherit?